devilAPI/soundcloud-adfree-uwp-app/README.md

 Should work with all UWP-compatible devices: *PC, Xbox, Surface Hub, HoloLens and Windows Phone*.

 ## Known Bugs
 Currently there were no app-breaking bugs found.
-Please note that Bugs wont be fixed because the App is made by SoundCloud themselves.
+Please note that bugs won't be fixed because the app is made by SoundCloud themselves.

 **Windows:**
 - Volume Slider **sometimes** disappears on playing now screen (usually not a problem)